zhangdongdong7/scenarios/python/lab-data-structures/intro.md

 # Data Structures

-In this lab, we'll learn data structures in python, main contents of the datastructures we'll be working with: lists, tuples, dicts, sets.
+In this lab, we'll learn data structures in python, the main contents of the data structures we'll be working with are: lists, tuples, dictionaries and sets.

 ## Skills

-- List
+- Lists
 - List Comprehensions
 - Tuples
-- Dictonaries
+- Dictionaries
 - Sets